passbolt/go-passbolt/README.md

 ```
 err := helper.ShareResourceWithUsersAndGroups(ctx, client, "resource id", []string{"user 1 id"}, []string{"group 1 id"}, 7)
 ```
-Note: Existing Permission of Users and Groups will be Adjusted to Fit the Type.
+Note: Existing Permission of Users and Groups will be adjusted to be of the Provided permissionType.

 If you need to do something more Complicated like setting Users/Groups to different Type then you can Use ShareResource directly:
 ```